jrussbautista/gatsby-portfolio/content/projects/movie-library/index.md

 image: "movie-library.png"
 ---

-A movie library showcasing popular, top rated and upcoming movies.
+A movie library showcasing list of movies.
+User can view and search for popular, top rated and upcoming movies.
+User can also add to favorites/save a movie.